ARP Post 7: Reflecting on the research findings towards a more inclusive approach to vibe coding in Computational Arts pedagogy

 Posted in ARP | Leave a comment

-ARP Rationale – Why research the implications of vibe coding in Computational Arts?
+ARP Post 1: Context and Rationale – Why research the implications of vibe coding in Computational Arts?

-Vibe Coding was recently named word of the year by Collins Dictionary (Cress, 2025).
-The term was coined in February 2025 by OpenAI co-founder Andrej Karpathy, to name how AI can let coders “forget that the code even exists” while making a computer program (Karparthy, 2025).
+Vibe Coding was recently named Word of the Year by Collins Dictionary (Cress, 2025).
+The term was coined in February 2025 by OpenAI co-founder Andrej Karpathy to describe how AI can enable programmers to “forget that the code even exists” while building software (Karpathy, 2025).

 References